Home AI/ML Graph Attention Networks (GAT) Explained: A Complete Guide

 When to choose each:

-• GCN: Best for small to medium transductive tasks where simplicity and speed matter more than fine-grained neighbor weighting.
-Great baseline.
+• GCN: best for small-to-medium transductive tasks where simplicity and speed are more important than fine-grained neighbor weighting.
+An effective baseline.

-• GAT: Best when neighbor importance varies significantly and you need interpretable attention weights.
+• GAT: best when neighbor importance varies significantly and interpretable attention weights are valuable.
 Strong on citation networks, knowledge graphs, and heterogeneous graphs.

-• GraphSAGE: Best for large-scale inductive tasks where you need mini-batch training and the ability to generalize to unseen nodes.
-The go-to choice for production recommendation systems with millions of users.
+• GraphSAGE: best for large-scale inductive tasks that require mini-batch training and generalization to unseen nodes.
+The standard choice for production recommendation systems with millions of users.

 Real-World Applications